xyz2tex/svg2tikz/README.md

 ## Changes, Bug fixes and Known Problems from the original

+### V1.3.0
+- Adding linting and formating to the project

 ### V1.2.0
 - Adding option to set document unit `input-unit` and the output unit `output-unit`
 - Now the tikz output used the unit define by `output-unit`